andyweiss1982/variables/declare/best_practices.md

 ## `var`, `let` & `const`

-Allow us to name hidden assumptions in our code&nbsp;&nbsp;
-(The hardest problem in computer science)
+Allow us to name hidden assumptions in our code \s\s (The hardest problem in computer science)

 * Use `const` when values will never change